Skip to main content

 Aksharabhyasam Meaning

 The word 'Akshara' means letters (alphabets) in Sanskrit and 'abhyasam' means practice.
-Aksharabhyasam is a traditional religious function of Hindus.
-It is also known as 'Vidyaarambham' which literally means starting of education.
-In this function a child is given initiation for writing / education.
-With this function the child is ready to receive formal education in a school.
+Aksharabhyasam also known as 'Vidyaarambham', is a traditional HIndu religious function of Hindus which literally means starting of education.
+It is a function in which the child is given initiation for writing / education and gets ready for formal education in a school.
 The function is performed in different ways in different regions of India.

 When to perform aksharabhyasam

 In the olden days, aksharabhyasam was performed when the child was 5 years old.
-But presently because of early education at Kindergarten level, parents perform this ceremony when the child is in his 3rd year i.e. after the child completes 2 years.
+These days due to early education at Kindergarten level, parents perform this ceremony when the child is in his 3rd year i.e. after the child completes 2 years.
 Normally there is a belief that aksharabhyasam should not be performed after the child completes 3 years and is in its 4th year.

 Where to perform aksharabhyasam

 The function can be performed either in a temple or at home.
-In the olden days it was performed in homes but as there is a change in the lifestyle, people started performing the function in famous temples or in nearby temples.
+In the olden days it was performed in homes but as there is a change in the lifestyle, people started performing the function in temples.

 Procedure to perform aksharabhyasam at home